irstlm-team/irstlm/README.md

 Run "configure --help" to get more details on the compilation options

-Note: If your g++ compiler does not support '-std=c++0x', please add parameter '--disable-cxx0'
+If your g++ compiler does not support '-std=c++0x', please add parameter '--disable-cxx0'.
 To check whether g++ complier does support '-std=c++0x', please run the following command:

 $> echo | g++ -E -x c++ -std=c++0x -dM - >& /dev/null ; echo $?

 If it returns 0, g++ complier does support '-std=c++0x'; otherwise, it does not, and hence please use '--disable-cxx0'

+To enable/disable assert for debugging purpose, please add parameter '--enable-assert' (default) or '--disable-assert'

+To modify debugging level, please add parameter '--with-tracelevel=<val>' (default is 0)

-step 2:
+Step 2:

 $> make

-step 3:
+Step 3:

 $> make install